google-research/pyreach/pyreach/gyms/docs/gym_api.md

     active.
 In other words, (START and not active) generates a start task entry and (STOP and active) generates an end task entry.

+The task device has an observation space with the following entries:

+*   `"active"`: This is a multi-binary space of length 1 that is `True` if a task is active and `False` otherwise.

 Each time the a task is started or stopped, the entire environment `task_params` dictionary is recorded into the execution logs.